-The treatment of tumors depends on type of tumor, benign or malignant and location.
+The treatment of tumors depends on the type of tumor, benign or malignant and location.
 Quite a lot of benign tumors [like lipoma] do not require any treatment.
 Some of the benign tumors may need to be monitored.

-Large benign tumors causing regional changes or interfering with function of adjoining structures may warrant surgical removal.
+Large benign tumors causing regional changes or interfering with the function of adjoining structures may warrant surgical removal.

 Sometimes benign tumors may be removed for cosmetic reasons.

 Benign tumors of the brain may be removed because of their location or harmful effect on the surrounding normal brain tissue.